cmcmicrosystems/FPGA-GPU-Cluster/README.md

 ```bash
 mkdir dockertmp
 ```
+We will use this directory inside the running docker container.
 2. To use TensorFlow 1, run the following command:
 ```bash
 yassine@uwaccel01:~$ docker run --gpus all -it -v $(pwd)/dockertmp:/mnt nvcr.io/nvidia/tensorflow:22.01-tf1-py3